Seattle's Child

 McGinn describes Dambo as “the Pied Piper of trolls.”
 Why trolls?

 Pia the Peacekeeper sits on the ground with her hands held out, playing with small human puppets.
-Hint: You are the puppet.
+Note: You are the puppet.
 Go ahead and step into the troll’s grasp.

 Who’s going to see the giant trolls?
 There’s no rush

-“I hope they smile,” Dambo says.
+“I hope they smile,” Dambo said.
 “I hope they’ll get some of the whimsy, fairytale in their life.”

-Dambo started his cross-country tour in June, traveling with his wife and their twin 1-year-old boys in an RV nicknamed the Trollercoaster.
-It’s a 10-stop, 10-troll, road trip across the U.S., documented on his YouTube channel.
+Dambo started his cross-country tour in June 2023, traveling with his wife and their twin 1-year-old boys in an RV nicknamed the Trollercoaster.
+It was a 10-stop, 10-troll, road trip across the U.S., documented on his YouTube channel.

 Our neighboring giant trolls and the team

-A Portland troll — Dambo’s first PNW troll — opened earlier this month.
-Named Ole-Bolle, it’s located in the garden behind Nordia House and is made of reclaimed wood and old pallets.
+A Portland troll — Dambo’s first PNW troll, named Ole-Bolle is located in the garden behind Nordia House and is made of reclaimed wood and old pallets.
 Ole-Bolle lifts the roof of a red cabin like a cookie jar to peek inside.
+Read more about the Portland troll.

 Dambo travels with a crew of 10 from Denmark, and hordes of volunteers pitch in along the way.
 He’s staying in a borrowed house, driving a borrowed minivan.
 One volunteer is an artist from Arizona, another is a museum exhibit designer from San Francisco, and another is a long-time Dambo fan thrilled the artist is building a troll in her hometown.